 Grits

-- In a medium saucepan bring the water to a boil and stir in grits.
-Reduce heat to low, cover, and cook for approximately 15 to 20 minutes or until the grits are tender and the liquid has been absorbed; stir often.
+- In a medium saucier or saucepan, bring the water to a boil, then stir in grits.
+Reduce the heat to low, cover, and cook for approximately 15 to 20 minutes or until the grits are tender and the liquid has been absorbed; stir often.

 - Remove from the heat and stir in cheese, butter, and salt until well combined and cheese and butter have melted.
 Set aside but keep warm.